barryos112/Final-Year-Project/README.md

 # Final-Year-Project

 This was a year long college project that accounted for 20 credits for my final year in Computer Science and Business.
+I received a First Class Honours grade for the project.

 I made a prototype full stack web application to investigate fantasy sports users interest in innovative new forms of fantasy sports.